Long Island Trust Litigation

 Judicial Proceedings

 Beneficiaries are entitled to trust accountings that indicate what actions were taken by the trustee and other parties.
 These accountings should also specify the nature of the funds that remain in the trust.
 Trustees are expected to keep beneficiaries apprised of actions they take to manage the trust.
+If there is a lack of transparency around a trustee’s actions related to the trust, such as where a trustee doesn’t respond to a demand letter for an accounting, beneficiaries may be able to compel a trust accounting in Suffolk County, Nassau County, King’s County, or Queen’s County Surrogate’s Court.
+The accounting is governed by the New York Estates, Powers and Trusts Law (EPTL) and the Surrogate’s Court Procedure Act.

 Consult a Long Island Trust Litigation Lawyer